 As well, more than half of the programs on this list are accredited at the programmatic level by the Forensic Science Education Programs Accreditation Commission (FEPAC).
 FEPAC-accredited programs have met high standards for academic and professional quality in the field of forensic science.
 It’s important to note that while FEPAC-accredited programs hold a strong reputation for excellence in forensic science, the absence of FEPAC accreditation does not indicate that a forensic chemistry program lacks educational quality.

-Florida International University, located in Gainesville, Florida, has continually been ranked as one of the nation’s best and most comprehensive forensic science colleges.
-In 2021, the U.S. News & World Report ranked the FIU chemistry department in the top 50 chemistry programs in the nation.
+Florida International University, located in Miami, Florida, has continually been ranked as one of the nation’s best and most comprehensive forensic science colleges.

 George Washington University in Washington, DC is consistently in the top 100 national universities and is one of the more prestigious private colleges for forensic chemistry.
 Because of its location, students in the forensic chemistry program have proximity to hands-on experiences with some of the largest governmental forensic departments.

 GWU offers two forensic chemistry degree options; a combined bachelor of science and master of forensic science (MFS) in forensic chemistry and a stand-alone MFS in forensic chemistry and other graduate-level programs in forensic science.

 The master of forensic science in forensic chemistry program comprises 37 credits, including coursework in the fundamentals of forensic science; ethics, professional responsibility, and quality assurance; trace evidence analysis; advanced instrumental analysis; criminal law for forensic scientists; statistics for forensic scientists; and forensic drug analysis.